-The College was greatly saddened this week to hear of the death of Dame Fiona Caldicott, the first female Dean and then the first female President of RCPsych.
+The College was greatly saddened to hear of the death of Dame Fiona Caldicott, the first female Dean and then the first female President of RCPsych.

 “She was admired and respected by all she worked with, and will be missed by us all.”